 Pupils are encouraged to participate musically in a range of contexts including assemblies, weekly Mass and liturgies, the Carol Service and Christmas Nativities, informal solo and ensemble concerts, the Easter play and the annual summer production.

-Pupils are also able to make use of the school’s fantastic location through attending field trips, concerts and workshops given by renowned musicians including interactive performances by the London Symphony Orchestra, workshops by Gamelan music specialists at LSO St Luke’s and educational concerts presented by the London Philharmonic Orchestra.
+Pupils are also able to make use of the school’s fantastic location through attending field trips, concerts and workshops given by renowned musicians that have included interactive performances by the London Symphony Orchestra, workshops by Gamelan music specialists at LSO St Luke’s and educational concerts presented by the London Philharmonic Orchestra.
+In recent times we have been very privileged to be able to attend rehearsals by the English Concert Orchestra in our very own Chapel.

 PERIPATETIC INSTRUMENTAL AND VOCAL TUITION